Type 100 tank: Battlefield perception and defense

-The Type 100 is equipped with several optical instruments that multiple directions to transmit battlefield images to the screen in the crew compartment in real time.
+The Type 100 is equipped with several optical instruments in multiple directions to transmit battlefield images to the screen in the crew compartment in real time.
 These instruments can detect different bands of visible and invisible light to ensure combat capabilities remain effective in low-visibility or dark environments.
 In addition, the Type 100's crew may be able to command and organize other types of unmanned vehicles such as drones.

-The Type 100 has four diagonal phased array radars, which while serving as the targeting system of the two GL-6 active protection system (APS) systems mounted atop the turret, also seems to be integrated into the crew's observation systems, and may also serve as a emergency electronic warfare system.
+The Type 100 has four diagonal phased array radars, which while serving as the targeting system of the two GL-6 active protection system (APS) systems mounted atop the turret, also seems to be integrated into the crew's observation systems, and may also serve as an emergency electronic warfare system.
 Each of the two GL-6 APS system is equipped with four launchers, and the charges in these launchers are designed to release projectiles that shoot down incoming suicide drones, anti-tank missiles and RPG rockets.
 The GL-6 also has a high angle of elevation, allowing it be able to shoot down top-attack munitions.
 The Type 100 is equipped with laser warning receivers, optical and UV detection and warning arrays as well as enhanced thermal vision sights.
-The multi-faceted protrusions present on the tank are present such that enemy vehicles have a greater difficulty hitting the tank.
+The multi-faceted protrusions present on the tank are positioned in such a way that enemy vehicles have a greater difficulty hitting the tank.

-The Type 100 has a three-men crew, who are situated within a heavily armored cabin and in the event of a catastrophic build up of gas, vents primarily on the unmanned turret - which cannot be opened from the outside - will open and release the gas.
+The Type 100 has a three-men crew, who are situated within a heavily armored cabin and in the event of a catastrophic build up of gas, vents primarily on the unmanned turret – which cannot be opened from the outside – will open and release the gas.
 The crew of a Type 100 makes use of wearable augmented reality devices that enhance their 360-degree field awareness.
 The Type 100 is also equipped with photoelectrical sensors and has numerous "intelligence driven systems" giving the Type 100 an "enhanced digital intelligence".
-The wearable augmented reality devices utilized by the crew can also allow crew members to take direct control of the Type 100's weapon systems, for instance if the gunner were to turn their head then the turret and or RWS would also turn in the same direction.
+The wearable augmented reality devices used by the crew can also allow crew members to take direct control of the Type 100's weapon systems, for instance, if the gunner were to turn their head, then the turret and/or RWS would also turn in the same direction.

-The design of the Type 100 reflects China’s broader goal of developing integrated, intelligentized warfare capabilities, in which manned and unmanned systems share real-time data to enhance situational awareness and combat effectiveness.
+The design of the Type 100 reflects China's broader goal of developing integrated, intelligentized warfare capabilities, in which manned and unmanned systems share real-time data to enhance situational awareness and combat effectiveness.